politie/ngx-formkit/projects/formkit/README.md

 - `formDescription` Placed above the form fields.
 - `formDescriptionReadOnly` Visible if the `readonly` attribute is set to `true`.
 - `footer` Placed below the form fields.
+- `submitClickedFormInvalid` Visible if the submit button is clicked and the formComponent `onSubmitClick()` method is called and if the form is `invalid`.
+You can use this area for a form wide error message.

 ## Styling